Nyjer Morgan: Personal life

-During his career, Morgan frequently referred to himself as "Tony Plush", which he said is his "name on the field" or his "gentleman's name".
-Under his nickname, Morgan would occasionally make a hand signal to look like a "T" after reaching base.

-In 2011, he created his own Twitter account, where he published wacky pictures such as himself dressed as a cowboy.
+In 2011, Morgan created his own Twitter account, where he published wacky pictures such as himself dressed as a cowboy.
 With over 80,000 followers, he often tweeted after games using his catchphrase "AAAAAHHHH GOTTA GO!"

 Morgan has one daughter, Niah, who was born in Regina, Saskatchewan, during his tenure with the Western Hockey League's Regina Pats.
 Morgan relinquished custody of Niah in order to pursue his athletic career.
 In 2017, Morgan had a son.
-In 2018, Morgan threw the first pitch of the NLDS at Miller Park on his son's first birthday.
+On October 4, 2018, Morgan threw the first pitch of the NLDS at Miller Park on his son's first birthday; the Brewers won the game in a walk-off 3–2 over the Colorado Rockies.
+Exactly five years later, on October 4, 2023, Morgan was again invited back to Milwaukee to throw out the ceremonial first pitch before a playoff game against the Diamondbacks, which the Brewers went on to lose, ending their season.

 On February 1, 2012, Morgan had the opportunity to join an on-ice practice with the San Jose Sharks of the National Hockey League.
 He said that it was "dream come true", and he received high praise from All-Star player Joe Thornton, who said that Morgan was "actually a pretty good skater."